The Last Ship (novel): Plot

-On December 21 (year unknown), without prior warning, Thomas, the captain of the U.S. Navy destroyer, USS Nathan James (DDG-80), receives authenticated orders to carry out a nuclear strike on the Soviet city of Orel and its nearby ICBM silos.
+On December 21, at an unspecified year, without prior warning, Thomas, the captain of the U.S. Navy destroyer, USS Nathan James (DDG-80), receives authenticated orders to carry out a nuclear strike on the Soviet city of Orel and its nearby ICBM silos.
 The nuclear-tipped Tomahawks are fired off in an emotionless, automated manner.
 Over a period of hours the crew watches them make landfall on radar and listens as the radio stations from Orel go off the air.
-With the mission completed, they report back to their superiors, and a reply from the U.S. Navy comes through, ordering them to break with general orders in this situation (operating under which they would proceed to the North Sea), but the message garbles to gibberish towards the end without relating their new orders.
+With the mission completed, they report back to their superiors, and a reply from the U.S. Navy comes through, ordering them to break with general orders, but the message garbles to gibberish towards the end without relaying their new orders.
 With one exception later in the book, this is the last official communication from the U.S. Navy that Nathan James ever receives.

-While they can later surmise there must have been a series of major exchanges, as a simple, single exchange of 'counter-force' strikes would not account for the sheer scale of the fallout they later find, and they can also conclude other nuclear powers, like India, Pakistan, etc., have also fired at each other, the crew never learns with certainty what led to the launches or the exact sequence of events.
+While they can later surmise there must have been a series of major exchanges, the crew never learns with certainty what led to the launches or the exact sequence of events.

-Thomas then decides to head southward into the North Sea and then to the United Kingdom, in order to re-establish contact with friendly forces.
-The ship encounters dense clouds of radioactive smoke all around Great Britain, through which can be seen the ruins of Big Ben and London.
+Thomas decides to head southward into the North Sea and then to the United Kingdom, in order to re-establish contact with friendly forces.
+The ship encounters dense clouds of radioactive smoke all around Great Britain.
+Reaching London by the Thames, the smoke becomes too dangerous, and they are forced to retreat.
+As the ship is sealed, Thomas catches a glimpse of the unrecognizable ruin of Big Ben through the smoke, with its clock hands stopped at the presumable time the bombs fell.

 Lacking information, the ship sets off to scout the Mediterranean coastline, counterclockwise from southern Italy to Gibraltar.
 Off the coast of Brittany the ship encounters a non-communicative submarine which tails them until the ship arrives off the destroyed Rock of Gibraltar, where it vanishes.
-Nathan James continues to scout the Mediterranean coastline, finding only masses of people suffering from radiation sickness who have fled the chaos inland.
+Nathan James continues to scout the Mediterranean coastline, finding only masses of extremely disfigured people suffering from radiation sickness who have fled the chaos inland.
 Off the coast of France, Nathan James finds a luxury sailboat with the passengers apparently killed mid-meal, suggesting the use of a neutron bomb on a coastal city.
 The corpse of the ship's radioman is found deeper within, along with his limited report of areas hit with nuclear weapons, painting a bleak picture for Europe, the Soviet Union, and North America.
 Returning to Gibraltar, the Soviet Navy ballistic missile submarine Pushkin surfaces to make direct contact.